Picking the right insurance agency management system can feel overwhelming.

 It supports both personal and commercial lines equally well.

 Customization is decent.
-You can build your own templates and workflows, but the flexibility doesn’t go as deep as more enterprise-level systems.
+You can build your own templates and workflows to enhance workflow efficiency, but the flexibility doesn’t go as deep as more enterprise-level systems.

 Still, for most independent agencies, it gets the job done without much friction.